OmarOporto/OmarOporto/README.md

 <h3 align="center">A passionate developer from Bolivia</h3>

 - 👨‍💻 My portafolio is available at [https://delicate-lake-5083.fly.dev/](https://delicate-lake-5083.fly.dev/)
+- 👀 I’m interested in all kinds of technologies, especially in IAs at the moment I write this.

 <h3 align="left">Connect with me:</h3>
 <p align="left">